modera/ModeraServerCrudBundle/Resources/doc/index.md

         );
     }

-In this case grouping will be used and invocation results of groups `form` and `credit-cards` will grouped under under group names.
+In this case grouping will be used and invocation results of groups `form` and `credit-cards` will be grouped under group names.

 ## Querying data